MarcoYou/MarcoYou.github.io/_posts/2020-12-13-01-Econometrics.md

 **Nota bene:**
 - There is no such thing as pure **random** in real life.
 - iid is hardly possible in real life.

+The rest of the note will talk about how to exploit statistical properties from a **random sample** and assimilating them to true statistical properties of the population.
+In other words, everything will be about:

+- Exploiting sample statistical properties;
+- Assimilating sample statistical properties to population statistical properties (if possible);
+- Establishing the link between sample and population;
+- Providing an explanation to a phenomenon;

+### 1.2 Sample Mean

+Now we know what is a **